Many-Body Localization in the Age of Classical Computing: Thermalization and its counterexamples

-The construction of the quasi-local unitary transformation $\hat{U}$, which maps the original particle number operators $\hat{n}_i$ to the LIOMs $I_{\alpha}$, is a non-trivial task.
-It has been attempted for specific interacting many-body systems using perturbation theory \cite{Ros15} (with assumptions equivalent to those made in \cite{Basko06}), an iterative diagonalization method~\cite{Imbrie17}, or numerical approaches.
+The construction of the quasi-local unitary transformation $\hat{U}$, which maps the original particle number operators $\hat{n}_i$ to the LIOMs $\hat{I}_{\alpha}$, is a non-trivial task.
+It has been attempted for specific interacting many-body systems using perturbation theory \cite{Ros15} (with assumptions equivalent to those made in \cite{Basko06}), or numerical approaches.
 All of those methods are either approximate, or allow to construct LIOMs in relatively small systems.
-Hence, while they provide useful information about the MBL regime in specific considered system, they do not answer the question about the fate of the system in the double limit $t\to \infty$, $L \to \infty$.
+Hence, while they provide useful information about the MBL regime in a specific considered system, they do not answer the question about the fate of the system in the double limit $t\to \infty$, $L \to \infty$.
+Of a different nature is the multiscale analysis of \cite{Imbrie16,deRoeck24absence}, in which LIOMs are constructed by a {\it superconvergent} method {\it a la} Kolmogorov, in which a local unitary is built iteratively to order $\lambda, \lambda^2, \lambda^4,...$ in the dimensionless interaction strength $\lambda$.
+The unitary in question rotates the number operators $\hat{n}_\alpha$ into $\hat{I}_\alpha$ for which $[\hat{H},\hat{I}_\alpha]=0$, and one needs to prove convergence of the procedure and locality of the result.
+These papers have not been vetted yet by the mathematical physics community, and we therefore refrain from making strong statements based on their results.

 Another important step in modeling of MBL, going beyond perturbation theory in the interaction, was achieved by the so-called avalanche mechanism \cite{DeRoeck17}, which is discussed in more details in Sec.~\ref{sec:aval}.
-The main idea of the avalanche mechanism is to describe the interplay between a small ergodic seed, which exist with probability one in regions of small disorder, and the localized qubits.
-The corresponding toy model can be expressed as~\cite{DeRoeck17}
+The main idea of the avalanche mechanism is to describe the interplay between a small ergodic seed, which exists with probability one in regions of small disorder, and the localized qubits.
+Denoting the Hilbert space of the ergodic seed and of the localized qubits, respectively, by $\mathcal H_{\mathrm{seed}}$ and $\mathcal H_{\mathrm{loc}}$, the Hamiltonian of the corresponding toy model acting on $\mathcal H_{\mathrm{seed}} \otimes \mathcal{H}_{\mathrm{loc}}$ reads~\cite{DeRoeck17}